-- Defined in RFC 1651 and following
+- Defined in RFC 1869

 - Adds new functionality

 - Transport of 8bit MIME messages

 - Maximum message size limit

 - Function limitation (EXPN, VRFY, ...)

 - Other extensions (pipelining, private extensions)

 - The welcome message for ESMTP is EHLO (instead of HELO).
 In case of a negative answer, the client must revert to the old protocol.